trackhub/website/README.md

 # Using facebook login
 Make sure that you are using the facebook token from `.env.dist`

 You have to manually set [hostname](https://linux.die.net/man/1/hostname) `gps.test` to match your container ip.
-Then you must access the project via gps.test instead of the container IP
+Then you must access the project via https://gps.test instead of the container IP
 > if you need different hostname - please create an issue.

 Example config in `/etc/hosts`